Warchant - Sluggish Seminoles see win streak snapped at Georgia Tech

 The Seminoles were led by junior forward RaiQuan Gray with 19 points -- his fifth straight game in double-digits -- but no other player finished with more than 9; freshman Scottie Barnes was the one other player to reach that total.

+"Today, our offensive execution was probably as poor as it's been all year," Hamilton said.
+"When you're averaging close to 80 points per game and you score 60 ... that says a lot about what our problems were."

+Added Gray: "We're definitely a better offensive team than we showed tonight.
+We kind of let the turnovers early affect our aggression.
+We've just got to move forward and learn from it."

-Georgia Tech won despite playing without leading scorer Bubba Parham, who was attending a family funeral.
+Hamilton also gave credit to the defense of Georgia Tech, which won despite playing without leading scorer Bubba Parham, who was attending a family funeral.

 Florida State next will play the second game of this lengthy road trip on Tuesday at Boston College (9 p.m., ACC Network).